| Title: | Comparison Functions for Clustering and Record Linkage |

 objects.
 It is the base class from which other types of comparators (e.g.

-) are derived.
+NumericComparator and StringComparator) are derived.

 returns the elementwise scores.

-a logical of length 1.
+symmetrica logical of length 1.
 If TRUE, the comparator is symmetric

-in its arguments—i.e. comparator(x, y)
+in its arguments—i.e. comparator(x, y) is identical to

-comparator(y, x)
+comparator(y, x).

-a logical of length 1.
-If TRUE
+distancea logical of length 1.
+If TRUE, the comparator produces

-distances and satisfies comparator(x, x) = 0
+distances and satisfies comparator(x, x) = 0.
+The comparator may not

 satisfy all of the properties of a distance metric.

-a logical of length 1.
-If TRUE
+similaritya logical of length 1.
+If TRUE, the comparator produces

 similarity scores.

-a logical of length 1.
-If TRUE
+tri_inequala logical of length 1.
+If TRUE, the comparator satisfies

 the triangle inequality.
 This is only possible (but not guaranteed) if

-distance = TRUE
+distance = TRUE and symmetric = TRUE.

 A trivial comparator that returns a constant for any pair of strings or sequences.

-Constant(constant = 0)
+Constant(constant = 0)Constant(constant = 0)

 constant |